conducts comprising psychological and emotional abuse vary from state to state.

 - Other behaviours that carry out the abovementioned conducts

 Domestic and Family Violence Act of Victoria recognized the effect of psychological and emotional abuse to the victim.
-Under section 7 of the said Act, behavior displayed by one person directed towards another person which torments, intimidates, harasses or offensive to the latter constitute conduct which is a ground for protection order.
-Any repeated derogatory remarks against another person committed by a person which include racial taunt are considered as psychologically abusive behaviors.
+Under section 7 of the said Act, behaviour displayed by one person directed towards another person which torments intimidates, harasses or offensive to the latter constitute conduct which is a ground for a protection order.
+Any repeated derogatory remarks against another person committed by a person which include racial taunt are considered as psychologically abusive behaviours.

-Any threat to withhold a person’s medication or preventing the person from expressing or practicing his or her culture also constitute emotional and psychological abuse.
-Even the threat to commit suicide or cause physical harm to other person in order to torment a family member is a behavior which can form a basis for the issuance of the protection order.
+Any threat to withhold a person’s medication or preventing the person from expressing or practising his or her culture also constitute emotional and psychological abuse.
+Even the threat to commit suicide or cause physical harm to another person in order to torment a family member is a behaviour which can form a basis for the issuance of the protection order.

 The States have different requirements on how a protection order can be issued like for example in Queensland, Tasmania and Victoria where past incidents of family abuse must be established first.
 In New South Wales and Northern Territory, it is required that the victim has fear of violence before the protection order is issued.

 Disclaimer : This article provides basic information only and is not a substitute for a professional or legal advice.
 It is prudent to obtain legal advice from a family lawyer.